zheylmun/site/content/posts/designing_ergonomic_apis.md

 ## What are Ergonomics?

 The ergonomics of a programming language are the features that make it easy to write code.
-Languages like Go, Python, and Ruby are known for their ergonomics.
+Go, Python, and Ruby are known for their ergonomics.
 They have a simple syntax, powerful standard libraries, and a focus on developer productivity.
-Unfortunately their ergonomics come at the cost of making it easy to introduce runtime errors and structural issues that can be difficult to debug.
+Unfortunately, their ergonomics come at the cost of making it easy to introduce runtime errors and structural issues that can be difficult to debug.
-It's easy to quickly develop functionality in those languages, but there tends to be a long tail of bugs and performance issues.
+It's easy to develop functionality quickly in those languages, but there tends to be a long tail of bugs and performance issues.
-It's easy to get things *mostly right*, but it's near impossible to get things *exactly right*.
+It's easy to get things *mostly right*, but it's much harder to get things *exactly right*.

-Rust, on the other hand, has a reputation for being difficult to learn and use, seemingly at odds with the admiration and praise heaped on the language.
+On the other hand, Rust has a reputation for being difficult to learn and use, seemingly at odds with its popularity and veneration.
 It has a steep learning curve, a complex type system, and a focus on memory safety and performance that forces developers to worry about things they might not even consider in other languages.
 Frustratingly, you have to do all of those things before your code even compiles.